-- Acknowledging the “suckiness” of death is one the traits which identifies us a humans.
+- Acknowledging the “suckiness” of death is one of the traits which identify us as humans.
 Other animals and species do not grieve as we do.
-If we deny our grief we deny our humanity.
+If we deny our grief, we deny our humanity.

 How do we live with the pain of loss?
 Where do we place this pain?
 I would argue that grief is something we accept and acknowledge.
 Grief need not be embraced.
-Grief has found us and already enveloped our lives.
+Trouble has found us and already enveloped our lives.
 We do not need to recognize the presence of the sun or moon in the sky.
 They are constants in the sky, whose daily (or nightly) positions we accept.
 The light of the sun finds us each day.
 We acquiesce to its presence (even hiding inside doesn’t take the sun away) and acknowledge its light.
 However, you can take precautions from being sunburned.
-The sun remains powerful but you hold onto to an element of control.
+The sun remains powerful, but you retain an element of control.

 - The more we engage with our grief, the more control we have over our grief.
 When our grief is identified, described, and occupied instead of remaining dormant (like a sleeping black dog), we are living through (versus in) the suckiness.

 How long should you feel this way?
 How long does it take to get over such a tremendous loss?
 Every person is different.
-People grieve in variouis ways.
+People grieve in various ways.
 Moving on is different for everybody.
 I will say this, from my work with different families, people seem to know.
-Even in the midst of the suck, stories need to be told and laughter demands to be shared.
+Even in the midst of the suck and sorrow, stories should be told and laughter heard.
 Humans are designed to hold two opposing ideas in their brains at the same time.
-We can feel sorrow at loosing someone we love but we can laugh at stories and memories in the midst of that pain.
+We can feel sorrow at losing someone we love but we can laugh at stories and memories in the midst of that pain.
 The pain may not go away anytime soon.
 However, there is a difference between sharing and dwelling.
 When we dwell, we give more power to grief than the grief deserves.
-When we share stories and memories (in community, with others) we are retaining control and maintain the delicate balance between living in and living through the suckiness.
+When we share stories and memories (in a community) we are retaining control and maintain the delicate balance between living in and living through the suckiness.